auth0/webtask-widget/README.md

 tryParams | `Object` |   | Overwrite the default params that will be shown in the 'try' dialog. onSave | `Function` |  | Callback that will be invoked every time the webtask is saved.
 The callback will be passed an instance of the saved [Webtask](#webtask).

-The following options can be used to modify how the widget is bootstrapped with a valid [https://github.com/auth0/sandboxjs#Profile](Profile):
+The following options can be used to modify how the widget is bootstrapped with a valid [Profile](#profile):

 Option | Type | Default | Description
 --- | --- | --- | ---